davidegat/AIRCBot/README.md

 - Tested on Python 3.9 or later.
 - Internet connection.
 - LMStudio (https://lmstudio.ai/) or equivalent local language model API.
-- Bot is configured to use LMStudio API at `http://localhost:1234/v1/chat/completions` endpoint (can be changed via variable on top of code, see code comments).
+- Bot is configured to use LMStudio API at `http://localhost:1234/v1/chat/completions` endpoint (can be changed via `config.json` file).
 - If you can't run a local LLM model, follow instructions in code comments to use your own external API endpoint (like OpenAI API - Please refer to OpenAI documentation for API access).
 Less privacy is to be expected in this use case.
 Beware external APIs can charge you money at each request!

 ### Python Libraries